connervieira/Assassin/README.md

     - The current altitude in meters can be displayed based on data derived from the GPS.
 - Satellite display
     - For diagnostic purposes, Assasin can display the number of satellites that the GPS is currently connected to.

-### Telemetry Logging

-Assassin is capable of logging various pieces of information to a local file, including speed, location, altitude, heading, and more.
-This file is completely private, but can be used by the owner of the system to look back at historical data at a later time.
-This feature is completely optional.

-### Traffic Enforcement Camera Defense

-Assassin can process and alert to nearby speed enforcement and red light cameras as the user drives, and even check the vehicle's current speed against the speed limit associated with nearby cameras.

-### ALPR Defense

-Assassin comes bundled database to detect nearby ALPR cameras, and alert the user before crossing the threshold.
-Assassin will determine the distance and direction to nearby ALPR cameras in real-time.

-### Autonomous Threat Defense

-Assassin can interface with 2.4GHz, 5GHz, and 5.8GHz antennas in order to detect, record, and alert to nearby consumer and commercial drones.
-While not it's primary purpose, this feature is also capable of detecting speed cameras from several common manufacturers.

-### Bluetooth Threat Defense

-Assassin can interface with Bluetooth adapters to provide Bluetooth monitoring, and can display an alert when a particular Bluetooth device has been following for a suspiciously long time.
-This can help provide early warning of people tailing you as you drive, as well as concealed tracking devices hidden in your car.

 ### Status Lighting